2026 SCHEDULE

 • Photographs to be mounted on card not to exceed 25 x 18 cm (to facilitate fixing to display boards)

-• All entries to be on A5 size paper.
+• Entries to be on A5 size paper.

 165 Mini Saga.
 A story in precisely 50 words plus up to 15 words for the title

-166 Make up a sentence using as many of the 31 letters as possible in this phrase (using each letter once): Vegetables are greatly undervalued
+166 Make up a sentence using as many of the 27 letters as possible in this phrase (using each letter once): Compost is vital for soil health

-• For Classes 190-203 please state age on the entry slip (given to you on the day of the show).
+• For Classes 190-204 please write age on the entry slip (given to you on the day of the show).

 • Children are also very welcome to enter any of the adult classes.